 2. Pack light and wear comfy shoes

-Try to pack light, because even if you take a vaporetto or water taxi to your hotel, you’ll likely have some walking to do to reach your final destination.
-And I’m sure you won’t find any delight in dragging a big luggage up and down bridges and stairs.
+Try to pack light, because even if you take a Vaporetto or water taxi to your hotel, you’ll likely have some walking to do to reach your final destination.
+And I’m sure you won’t find any delight in dragging a piece of big luggage up and down bridges and stairs.

 Also, don’t forget to pack a reusable bottle, as there are many fountains throughout the city and this will save you some money on drinks.
 Check out this cool map called Fuorirotta that indicates, among other things, all the fountains.

 3. Wake up early to beat the crowds